roeszler/kapthol/README.md

 | 2.
 Management Experience | | Proxy Manager (holidays) .B|
 | 3.
 Service Trial | | Management Exchange (business swaps) .C|

-## Please Note : User Centred Design
+## Note : User Centred Design
 ---
-Considering the importance of appropriate user centred design in all web / app developments, I felt the need to devote a portion of my pre-assignment time to better understanding this process.
+Considering the importance of user experience (UX) in any given project, and the role user centred design (UCD) in all web / app developments, I have included a mock-up of the reserach and information that may be gleaned from such a process.
+This has been done to let me devlop a to better understanding of this process early in my studies and hopefully useful as a tool as I progress in my studies and carreer.

-I have attached and referred to several additional markdown documents I have used to better develop my understanding of the development design processes.
-They can be accessed here:
+I have attached and referred to several additional markdown documents I have used to assist my understanding of the development design processes as it would relate to the Kaptain Holiday site, its users and stakeholders.
+The mockup documents will be referred to as required within the text and/or you can be accessed them all here:

 1. [Strategy Plane](ucd/1-strategy.md)
 2. [Sope Plane](ucd/2-scope.md)
 3. [Structure Plane](ucd/3-structure.md)
 4. [Skeleton Plane](ucd/4-skeleton.md)
 5. [Surface Plane](ucd/5-surface.md)

-These are primarily intended as a source of reference for the current project, with the the hope to developed my use of them further in coming challenges.

 ## 2. User Stories
 ---